Elliptically Distributed Lozenge Tilings of a Hexagon: The model

 For $\mathcal{T}$ a tiling, we have

-where $(i,j)$ are the coordinates of the top vertex of a horizontal lozenge.
-Grouping all $1 \times 1 \times 1$ cubes into columns in the $z$ direction with fixed $(x,y)$ coordinates (see Figure \ref{coord_xyz}), we obtain:
+where $(i,j)$ are the coordinates of the top vertex of a horizontal lozenge $ $.
+Grouping all $1 \times 1 \times 1$ cubes into columns in the $z$ direction with fixed $(x,y)$ coordinates (see Fig.~\ref{coord_xyz}), we obtain

 where the product is taken over all cubes (visible and hidden) of the boxed plane partition and $(i,j)$ is the top coordinate of the bounding hexagon of a $1 \times 1 \times 1$ cube.
-Note to get to this equality we have merely observed that $wt(\text{empty \ box})$ is a constant independent of $i$ and $j$.
-We can further refine this (rearranging the terms in the product and gauging away more constants - see Section 2.3 of \cite{BGR} for more details) as:
+Note to get to this equality we have merely observed that $wt(\text{empty box})$ is a constant independent of $i$ and $j$.
+We can further refine this as

-where $v = (x_0,y_0,z_0)$ ranges over all vertices on the border (but not on the bounding hexagon) of the stepped surface with $x_0,y_0,z_0$ integers (equivalently, $v$ ranges over all vertices of the triangular lattice inside the hexagon, but we view $v$ in 3 dimensions). $h(v)$ is the distance from $v$ to the plane $x+y+z=0$ divided by $\sqrt{3}$ : $h(v) = (x_0+y_0+z_0)/3$.
+where $v = (x_0,y_0,z_0)$ ranges over all vertices on the border (but not on the bounding hexagon) of the stepped surface with $x_0$, $y_0$, $z_0$ integers (equivalently, $v$ ranges over all vertices of the triangular lattice inside the hexagon, but we view $v$ in three dimensions). $h(v)$~is the distance from $v$ to the plane $x+y+z=0$ divided by~$\sqrt{3}$.